-The term "social innovation" is a relatively new one, but social innovation itself is not new.
+The term "social innovation" is relatively new, but the concept itself is not.
 There are many examples of social innovation throughout history, from kindergartens to hospices, and from the cooperative movement to microfinance.
-A "field" of social innovation is, however, a new idea.

 What is social innovation?